billythekid/PunkApi/README.md

 ##Usage

-Create a new instance of the client
+Create a new instance of the client (use your own API key, Rob…)
 ```php
 $punkApi = new billythekid\PunkApi('YOUR_API_KEY');
 ```